TerraBreus/minishell/docs/zachaar/daily_logs/may01.md

 With this (temporal) solution, we should be able to finalize the structures needed in order to start writing.

 To see the actual structures check [../../../inc/structs.h](../../../inc/structs.h)

+---
+As a small task, I tried to update the Makefile to have object directory.
+However, I could not understand Martijns implementation and was too tired to do more research.
+So I simply asked chatGPT to do it for me.
+When I tried to make everything, I got compilation errors so no idea if it is working.

+If I fucked up the Makefile, just restore the old version (on the github page you have a history button).